eyldlv/clozy/README.md

 #### Adjective suffix blanks
 Adjective declination in German is highly complex.
-This is why exercises where students are required to fill in the adjective endings are very helpful.
-Adjective suffix blanks can be created with the `--adj` call.
+This is why exercises in which students are required to fill in the adjective endings are very helpful.
+Adjective suffix blanks can be created with the `--adj` flag.

 ```bash
 python cli.py my_text.txt --adj